paulloy/Mourne-Book-Club/README.md

 ### Bootstrap Carousel

 The user is first greeted with a carousel that features all the books that will be covered at their respective meetings.
 For members, this is the most important information.
-For new users, this is an advertisement of the electic range of books covered by the club.
+For new users, this is an advertisement of the diverse range of books covered by the club.
 There is a book for everyone.

 ### Bootstrap Modal